hkdb/app/README.md

 `Pre-requisites`:

+Curl and Unzip must be installed

 There's an install script that comes with this repo which is the preferred way to install app.
-It takes care of most of the immediate dependencies but I leave having each of your package managers proper setup/configuration to the end user before running app.
+However, I leave having each of your package managers proper setup/configuration to the end user before running app.
 For example, if you don't have the right packages installed to have add-apt-repository work properly on Debian or flatpak can't be used without sudo, then app will inevitably fail.
-I am however open to installing or auto-configuring more dependencies in the future if this ends up being used by others and that's something that everyone wants.

 See the below notes on package manager setup:
 - [flatpak](docs/FLATPAK.md)